schillerk/jacob-ts-listview/readme.md

+To run:
+Just open index.html

+For dev:
+If you want react dev tools chrome extension: webpack-dev-server => localhost:8080 To auto-recompile on changes: webpack --watch

 Notes:
 react dev tools in chrome slow it wayy down -- should this be a worry for users who are developers? or does prod mode disable cursor position on gestalts doesn't work in safari